refinajs/refina/docs/guide/essentials/view.md

 - Components are registered as context functions, while views are just normal functions.
 - Each component instance has its own states, while all the instances of a view share the same states.
-- A component has a [`$mainEl` property](./component.md#main-element), and classes and styles can be added to it, while a view has no such property.
+- A component has a [`$primaryEl` property](./component.md#primary-element), and classes and styles can be added to it, while a view has no such property.
 - A component can be refed by the [`_.$ref`](../apis/directives.md#ref) directive, while a view can't because a view has no instance.
 - A component has [extra props](./component.md#extra-props), while a view only has parameters.